 - Keep Windows and your Antivirus up to date – Windows updates are usually monthly (although this is changing to 6 monthly) and depending on your Antivirus product this could be as many as 4 times a day.
 It’s always best to set an auto-update schedule (default for many Antivirus products).

 - Scan your PC at least once a month – best again to set a schedule up overnight when you are not using the device (remember to leave it turned on) I would like to say do this weekly, but this can be disruptive.
 If you are a business with a server an overnight scan each night after backup is recommended.

 - Email Scans – Many Antivirus programs have an email scanner (free ones as well).
 Take note of what they are doing and if they do spot something make sure you delete the mail (if not done for you).
 If you were expecting the email from the sender let them know to scan and send again, if you weren’t expecting but know the sender then let them know and to scan.
 If you don’t know the sender then delete and ignore never reply to this type of email.

-Thats all folks nothing to strenuous to remember, occasionally you may get popups from your Antivirus program, just follow the instructions if gives you and you should be good to go and be reasonably safe online.
+That’s all folks nothing too strenuous to remember, occasionally you may get popups from your Antivirus program, just follow the instructions if gives you and you should be good to go and be reasonably safe online.
 We will cover surfing basics and what to watch out for in future blogs.

 Conclusion and Thoughts

 Well, I’m back and with the blogging bug again, hopefully in the next few weeks I should have some more topics and some fun blogs, in the last year the infrastructure here has changed somewhat and so I’m keen to get some of that blogged.
 Sarah is still here (edit: by Sarah – Chief Grammar nazi, it’s my house!) and loves me just as much as she did a year ago, and has herself become a bit of a geek 😉 (edit: I wear *molecules* glasses now – Big Bang joke).